Milky Way Galaxy Is A Thief: Farthest Stars Stolen From A Dwarf Galaxy

 Of the 11 farthest stars yet detected, all of which are located far outside the boundaries of the spiral confines — relatively speaking — of the Milky Way galaxy, at least five seem to have not actually originated within the Milky Way itself.
 According to new research from Harvard astronomers, it would appear that the home galaxy is a star thief.

-Space Daily reported last week that an extremely distant string of 11 stars, the farthest away that have as yet been detected and are still held in the gravitational sway of the Milky Way at roughly 300,000 light years from Earth, have been found to have been stolen from the Sagittarius dwarf galaxy, according to a study using computer simulation models tracking eight million years of galaxy migration.
+Space Daily reported last week that an extremely distant string of 11 stars, the farthest away that have as yet been detected and are still held in the gravitational sway of the Milky Way at roughly 300,000 light years from Earth, have been found to have been stolen from the Sagittarius dwarf galaxy, according to a study using computer simulation models tracking 8 million years of galaxy migration.
 Marion Dierickx of the Harvard-Smithsonian Center for Astrophysics (CfA), lead author of the study, and her Ph.D. advisor, Harvard theorist Avi Loeb, ran the models and established that, by varying the velocity and angle of the dwarf galaxy’s fly-by, at least five of the trail of farthest stars had long ago been taken from Sagittarius on its way past as it orbited the Milky Way.

 And five of the 11 farthest stars seem to be part of that loss.